We're alert and adventurous, cool and keen. We explore, create, learn and succeed.

 - Roald Dahl

-Our PE lessons will be on Mondays and Fridays.
+Our PE lessons after Easter will once more be on Mondays and Fridays.
 Children will come to school in their PE kits on the days of their lessons.

 Please could I ask that children's diaries be signed when home reading books are completed; please also sign these diaries underneath the weekly timetable prior to Friday each week.